cose-wg/X509/draft-ietf-cose-x509.md

   in the external_aad.
 As the end-entity certificate is integrity protected by COSE, the URI does not need to provide any protection.

-  If a retrieved certificate does not chain to an existing trust anchor, the certificate MUST NOT be trusted unless the URI provided integrity protection and server authentication and the server is configured as trusted to provide new trust anchors or if an out-of-band confirmation can be received for trusting the retrieved certificate.
-For example, an HTTP or CoAP GET request to retrieve a certificate MUST use TLS {{RFC8446}} or DTLS {{I-D.ietf-tls-dtls13}}.
+  If a retrieved certificate does not chain to an existing trust anchor, that certificate MUST NOT be trusted unless the URI provided integrity protection and server authentication and the server is configured as trusted to provide new trust anchors or if an out-of-band confirmation can be received for trusting the retrieved certificate.
+In case an HTTP or CoAP GET request is used to retrieve a certificate, TLS {{RFC8446}}, DTLS {{I-D.ietf-tls-dtls13}} or
+  {{RFC8613}} SHOULD be used.

 The header parameters are used in the following locations: